 "Oh yes, [IGDIs are] extremely [useful].
-You can see each child on an individual level, where they're at."
+You can see each child on an individual level, where they're at." -child care center director

 "And you can see because of the graphing.
 Because how many [words] they know, for sound, for rhyming, all kind of stuff.
 They know exactly how your child progresses.
 So you can see from one month to the next so you can see your child growing."